 Upright Bass / Double Bass, Electric Bass, Electric Guitar, Acoustic Guitar, Music Technology, Music Theory [ABRSM etc.], Recording + Music Production, Instrument Maintenance + Repair, Drums / Percussion , Sight Reading, Improvisation, Jazz Theory, Music, Guitar, Bass Jazz, Classical Theory, Popular Music Styles

-All Music Technology, Electric Guitar, Acoustic Guitar, Classical Guitar, Piano and keyboards, Recording Techniques/Production/Mixing, Music Technology, Logic X and other DAWs programming, mixing, producing, recording, beat making, composing with software, rock, classical, music technology, latin/brazilian guitar, blues guitar, jazz guitar, funk guitar, classical guitar, world music styles various
+All Music Technology, Electric Guitar, Acoustic Guitar, Classical Guitar, Piano and keyboards, Recording Techniques/Production/Mixing, Music Technology, Logic X and other DAWs All national syllabus including GCSE and 'A'-level music, programming, mixing, producing, recording, beat making, composing with software, rock, classical, music technology, latin/brazilian guitar, blues guitar, jazz guitar, funk guitar, classical guitar, world music styles various

 Guitar, Electric/Bass Guitar, Piano/Keyboards, Ukelele, Mandolin, Banjo, Autoharp, Voice, Theory, Computer Music - Sibelius Software, Apple Logic Software, LESSONS IN YOUR OWN HOME!
 Classical, Flamenco/Latin, Pop/Rock, Folk, Early Music, Computer Music,, Music Writing.